TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/OnPremise/readme.md

 ## Troubleshooting

-* If PostgreSQL database is not up and running on on-premise system then we should see error while creating connection.
+* If PostgreSQL database is not up and running then we should see error while creating connection.
 * If user don't have admin right and try to enable/disable service through Platform API then error "No permission to enable Flogo Tester" should appear.
 * If there are no Hybrid Agents configured for the Organization before and you attempt to enable the service using the API, the following warning message is generated "Please enable hybrid proxy first".
 To solve this issue create Hybrid agent first.
 * If flogotester service is not enabled using the API and we try to click "Using on-premise services" checkbox in flogo Launch Configuartion then we should see error "Flow tester service unreachable.
 To use this feature, Flow tester service must be enabled and running for your organization.
 Refer 'Flow Tester' documentation for more details."